htmfilho/csvsource/README.md

     $ ./csvsource --help

-The simplest approach is to pass the argument `--csv` or `-f` followed by a csv file:
+The simplest approach is to pass the argument `--source` or `-f` followed by a csv file:

-    $ ./csvsource --csv data.csv
+    $ ./csvsource --source data.csv

 It generates the `data.sql` file containing the SQL statements.
 For more options, read the [documentation](https://www.hildeberto.com/csvsource/).